Skip Ribbon Commands

 Finding the right health care professional takes time.
 On paper, a therapist may have the right credentials and great references.
 What matters is how the therapist connects with your child.
 For a child to learn and grow, they have to feel comfortable with and be willing to talk and trust the provider.
 You may have to try a few therapists to find the right fit.

 Once treatment begins, give it time to work.
 If medicine is prescribed, it may take weeks or months to find the right dosage, one that provides the right impact.
-Be positive and consistent with treatment and/or medicine for the best results.

 Trust your instincts

 Because you begin with one provider does not mean you need to stay with them.
 It may take time to find a provider that is a good fit for your child and their needs.
-Also, if you are not comfortable or sure about the diagnosis or the treatment plan, it's OK to a seek a second opinion.
+Also, if you are not comfortable or sure about the diagnosis or the treatment plan, it's OK to seek a second opinion.
 You may want to consider changing providers if your child:

 • hesitates more than usual to talk with the provider or you after sessions.